lindlaaa/TPL-Compiler/README.txt

     1.  make parser
     2.  ./flairp <filename>

-  d.
-SemanticAnalyzer
+  D.  SemanticAnalyzer
     1.  make parser
     2.  ./flairp <filename>
-    3. Compile as ./flairp -t <filename>
+    3. Run as ./flairp -t <filename>
       a.
-This saves AST to a file in the root directory called ast.dot
+This saves AST to a file in the root directory called <filename>.dot
       b.
 Open with GraphViz to see the new tree graph

+  E.  Code Generator
+    1.  make
+    2.  ./flairc <filename>
+    3. Run as ./flairc -t <filename>
+      a.
+This saves AST to a file in the root directory called <filename>.dot
+      b.
+Open with GraphViz to see the new tree graph

-  X.  Test script
+  E  Test script
     1.  make run